yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/3D Representation & Reconstruction/Neural Implicit Surfaces/README.md

 # <p align=center>`Neural Implicit Surfaces`</p>

 A collection of resources on Neural Implicit Surfaces.
+The goal is to reconstruct surfaces from a sparse set of multi-view images.
+And then we can synthesize novel views of a scene.

 ## Introduction

 This line of research focuses on representing the scene’s geometry implicitly using a neural network, making the surface rendering process differentiable.

-The goal is to synthesize novel views of a scene from a sparse set of input images.

 Previous works of neural volume rendering techniques which is modeled using a generic density function,